Skip to content

 Source MAC6 bytesSender

-TPID2 bytes0x8100 — marks this as a tagged frame
+TPID2 bytes0x8100 — marks the frame as tagged

 TCI2 bytesPCP + DEI + VID (see below)